7 Keurig Alternatives (better than Keurigs)

 Several design features demonstrate Hamilton Beach’s attention to detail.
 An easy-view water window lets you monitor the amount of water in the tank from the front of the machine, and the cup rest doubles as storage for either the unused filter basket or K-Cup housing.

-The Chulux single cup coffee maker is our favorite budget option, perfect for at home, in an RV, at the office, or in a dorm room.
-This compact little brewer is made from BPA-free plastic (7) in a series of fun colors, so it’s sure to match any decor.
+The Chulux single cup coffee maker is our favourite budget option, perfect for at home, in an RV, at the office, or in a dorm room.
+This compact little brewer is made from BPA-free plastic (7) in a series of fun colours, so it’s sure to match any decor.
 And even at its rock-bottom price, it manages to deliver the important features.

 The Chulux accepts any brand of K-Cup and comes equipped with a reusable pod for ground beans.
 There aren’t any programmable functions, so operation is as simple as adding water pressing the brew button.
 It takes 3 minutes to heat up and brew the coffee, and it shuts down upon completion.

 The metal drip tray is removable for easy cleaning and to accommodate large mugs.
 The cool-touch exterior means you don’t risk a scalding, even when the water inside is fully heated, a great feature if you have kids.

 A downside is the 12-ounce single-serve water tank.
 You need to measure your water in advance because the machine will keep brewing until it’s empty.
 Though at less than a quarter the price of most machines, this is a small quibble.

 Whether you’re looking for a cheap way to get your cup of coffee at the office or a premium latte to start your day, there’s a Keurig alternative to meet your needs.

 Our favourite is the new Nespresso Vertuo, which produces a remarkably high-quality drink at the touch of a button.
 Whether you want a rich coffee or a crema topped espresso, the Vertuo delivers in less than two minutes.